Buffalo Bill Center of the West

 The McCracken Research Library advances the appreciation and understanding of the American West by preserving its archival history, supporting exploration of undiscovered resources, and making its large and significant photograph collection digitally accessible.

-Draper Museum Raptor Experience: Six live birds of prey including golden eagle, peregrine falcon, red-tailed hawk, great horned owl, turkey vulture, and American kestrel.
+Draper Museum Raptor Experience: Eleven live birds of prey including golden eagle, bald eagle, peregrine falcon, red-tailed hawk, great horned owl, turkey vulture, American kestrel, short-eared owl, saw-whet owl, eastern screech owl, and Swainson’s hawk.
 Daily programs and opportunities to ask questions of handlers.
 Call 307-578-4111 for specific information and current schedule.

 Plains Indian Museum Powwow (June 17 – 18, 2017): This annual competition showcases the dancing, music, and energy of Native artists from across the Northern Plains.
 The event includes two days of competition, as well as the opportunity for visitors to watch talented dancers and drum groups.
 Attendees can also browse the booths of more than 40 Native artists displaying food, clothing, and other crafts made by people of the Northern Plains.